Data-Science-for-Linguists-2019/Class-Plaza/questions_collister.md

 amount?
 (John)
 - If I'm using a corpus of student essays and it contains possibly identifying information of some users (e.g. name, school, etc.), is it my duty to anonymize or remove that information?
 Or should I assume that the corpus authors obtained the users' permission to publish that information?
 (Elena)
 - We can easily access a wide variety of linguistic data or corpus from the Internet.
 How can we know which data is legality and legitimacy, Which data should be retained, shared, and/or preserved?
 Are there any restrictions on data sharing required?
 (Ting-Wei)
+- If a copyright claim expires, but then the copyright law is changed to extend the duration of copyright claims, is the expired claim automatically renewed?
+Similarly, if the duration of all copyright claims is shortened, thus causing some to expire, do the owners of the claim get a grace period to renew?
+Or do the protections expire immediately when the law changes?
+(Matt)